qqqpos/entree/README.md

 ## Contributing

-If you are interested in fixing issues and contributing directly to the code base, please contact me via huangxuewu@gmail.com
+If you are interested in fixing issues and contributing directly to the code base, please contact me first via huangxuewu@gmail.com

+All Restaurant Owner, Manager suggestions are welcome.
 ## Feedback
 Feel free to open issue ticket if you found any bug.